nodemailer/nodemailer-web/content/smtp/testing.md

 #### Use environment specific SMTP settings

 This example assumes you have already generated as user account at Ethereal.
-You can do this for example for the [login page](https://ethereal.email/login).
+You can do this for example from the [login page](https://ethereal.email/login) or re-use the credentials created in the previous example.

 ```javascript
 var mailConfig;